On Eigenvalues of Geometrically Finite Hyperbolic Manifolds with Infinite Volume: Preliminaries

 \end{enumerate}

-\item Shell Estimates Intuitively, for a cusp or tube, a shell is a subset whose points have small distance to the boundary of a cusp or tube , for example, less than or equal to $1$.
-The Margulis constant $\epsilon(n)$ can be chosen so that the shell of each component of thin part is also contained in the thick part, and we will henceforth suppose that this is the case.
-It is equivalent to slightly enlarging the thin part.
-Shell estimates refer to a set of prescribed conditions on functions on shells, so that useful conclusions can be drawn, such as inequalities involving the functions or their gradient.
-Shell estimates appeared in the literature of discrete spectrum of hyperbolic or negatively curved manifolds for the first time in \cite{dodziuk1986lower} as Lemma 2, which we record here for convenience.
-It is a prototype of an argument that we use several times later. \begin{lemma} For each $n$, there exists a constant $\delta > 0$ such that if T is a thin component of $M$ with shell $S$, and if $f$ is a function defined on $T$ and satisfying:
+\item Shell Estimates: [\citenum{dodziuk1986lower}, P134] first defined shells for finite-volume hyperbolic manifolds.
+We adapt their definitions for general geometrically finite hyperbolic manifolds.
+A shell for a tube $T$ is the subset of $T$ for which $R_T-1 \leq \rho \leq R_T$.
+A shell for a cusp $T=H/ \Gamma \times [0, \infty)$ is a subset described by $0 \leq t \leq 1$.
+A shell for an end is a component of $\widetilde{N}(C(M),r+1)-\widetilde{N}(C(M),r)$.
+Each shell is thus compact.
+There are only finitely many shells by properties of geometric finiteness.
+Shell estimates refer to a set of prescribed conditions on functions on shells so that useful conclusions can be drawn, such as inequalities involving functions or their gradient.
+Shell estimates appeared in the literature of discrete spectrum of negatively curved manifolds for the first time in \cite{dodziuk1986lower} as Lemma 2, which we record here for convenience.
+It is a prototype of an argument we will use several times later. \begin{lemma} For each $n$, there exists a constant $\delta > 0$ such that if $T$ is a thin component of $M$ with shell $S$, and if $f$ is a function defined on $T$ and satisfying: